 Vend Signals: (Pins 1 to 4).
 The four channels have their own individual outputs.
-If a note is recognised then the relevant channel line is set low for 100 ± 3 milliseconds.
-Pulses outside these limits should be rejected as a precaution against false triggering due to noise.
+If a note is recognised then the relevant Vend line is set low for a period of 100 ± 3 ms. Pulses outside these limits should be rejected as a precaution against false triggering.

 Busy Output: (Pin 9).
 This is a general-purpose busy signal.
-It is active low while the NV10 is in operation.
+It is active low while the NV9 is in operation.

-Escrow Control (Pin 10) Hold this pin low to enable the single note escrow function
+Escrow Control): (Pin 10) Hold this pin Low to enable the single note escrow function.

-(see Appendix D):
+(See Appendix B).